arch-js/arch/docs/02-basic-tutorial.md

 * `app-state` - the application state (more on that later)
 * `context` - the parsed URL with parameters (route segments or query string)

+To learn more about routing, read the [routing guide](08-isomorphism-routing.md).

 ## LiveScript as template language

 The listing component code deserves a more detailed explanation.
 First, we don’t use JSX to define the DOM structure we’re rendering, we use pure LiveScript.
 Second, we use a thin wrapping layer provided by Arch to make LiveScript a very nice markup language: Each component is a simple function taking its children as arguments - either separately or in an array.
 Optionally, the first argument is an object with props for the component.
 Behind the scenes Arch uses `React.createElement` like JSX would.